 But just because busyness works to keep you distracted doesn’t mean it’s a good idea.
-Just because you manage to keep those scary emotions at bay doesn’t mean it’s healthy, or productive, or in your best interest.
-It doesn’t even mean it’s easier or less painful.
+Just because you manage to keep those scary emotions at bay doesn’t mean it’s healthy, or productive, or in your best interest long term.
+And it doesn’t even mean it’s easier or less painful…

 Most people who have developed the habit of keeping themselves constantly busy have been doing it for so long that it’s almost a part of their personality, which makes it hard to even imagine what it would be like to not be so busy.

 But no matter what your situation, here’s the unavoidable truth: You can’t outrun your emotions.
 No matter how painful or scary, distraction is at best a temporary relief, but never a cure.

 Plus, when we sweep our emotional struggles under the rug with constant busyness, it’s like taking out a loan: Sure, you get a little breathing room for a while, but you’re paying interest.
 And the interest rate on emotional loans is far higher than most people realize:

 - How many relationships suffer because one person is so busy and preoccupied that they can’t be truly present and available for their partner?